robenkleene/audio-references/ableton-push/music-theory/ableton-push-chords.md

 ## Major 7th

-A major triad with a major 7th.
+Major triad with a major 7th

 ### Root